Robots can make hundreds of tiny copies of your organs, allowing doctors to test many different treatments at the same time.

 What can lift 500 pounds in each hand, walk for miles and miles with a heavy load, or leap over obstacles in a single bound?
 Humans - with the help of wearable robotics.
 Alan Asbeck anticipates in less than a decade, everyone will have seen somebody donned in a robot suit.
-“I've wished I had one when moving from house to house or when shoveling snow,” he said.
-Asbeck is…
+Asbeck is a real-life Tony Stark.
+He is an engineer building wearable robots for performance enhancement.
+He says the…

 Businesses have gotten to space; now what?

 Companies gather to discuss impact of A.I.
 A possible neural lace breakthrough.
 And unmanned cargo ships.
 This is the coolest stuff we've read this week.